controlshift/website-v2/_resources/getting-started-with-distributed-organizing-petitions.md

 ---
 layout: resource
 title: Getting Started with Distributed Organizing: Petitions
 tease_title: Learn to scale your organizing by empowering supporters
-tease_blurb: >
+description: >
   Download this guide for examples, checklists, and tips to transform your organizing program into a scaled,  distributed, and member-led force for change.
-tease_image_url: /img/uploads/vector-campaign-efforts-supporters-recruited.svg
+image: /img/uploads/vector-campaign-efforts-supporters-recruited.svg
 resource_url: /img/pdfs/distributed-organising-petitions.pdf
 ---
 ### Introduction